Joint calibration to SPX and VIX options with signature-based models: The model

-It is worth mentioning that the pool of primary processes that satisfy Assumption~\ref{assumption_X} is rather wide, including for example correlated Brownian motions, geometric Brownian motions, OU processes, Cox-Ingersoll-Ross (CIR) processes, Jacobi processes, and all continuous affine processes.
-If Assumption~\ref{assumption_X} is in force then $\widehat{\X}^{n}$ is a finite-dimensional polynomial process in sense of \cite{FL:16} and \cite{CKT:12}.
-Hence, the (conditional) expected signature of $\widehat{X}$ can be found by solving a finite-dimensional ODE, i.e., can be written in terms of a matrix exponential.
-For further details see Section~\ref{sec:expected_signature} below.
+It is worth mentioning that the pool of eligible primary processes is rather wide, including for example correlated Brownian motions, geometric Brownian motions, OU processes, Cox-Ingersoll-Ross (CIR) processes, Jacobi processes, and all continuous affine processes.

+The reason why we require the primary process to be a polynomial diffusion is due to the tractability properties of the truncated signature $\widehat{\X}^{n}$ under this assumption.
+We will indeed see in Section~\ref{sec:expected_signature} that in this case the (conditional) truncated expected signature of $\widehat{X}$ can be computed by solving a finite-dimensional ODE, i.e., can be written in terms of a matrix exponential.

-\begin{remark} We illustrate here that several classical and also recently considered stochastic volatility models are nested within our modeling choice \eqref{sig-vol2} under Assumption~\ref{assumption_X}. \begin{itemize} \item Suppose that $(X_t)_{t\geq0}$ is a $1$-dimensional OU process and let the order of the signature be $n=1$, with $\ell_{\emptyset}=\ell_{(0)}=0$ and $\ell_{(1)}\neq0$.
+\begin{remark} We illustrate here that several classical and also recently considered stochastic volatility models are nested within our modeling choice \eqref{sig-vol2}. \begin{itemize} \item Suppose that $(X_t)_{t\geq0}$ is a $1$-dimensional OU process and let the order of the signature be $n=1$, with $\ell_{\emptyset}=\ell_{(0)}=0$ and $\ell_{(1)}\neq0$.
 Then the process $S=(S_{t})_{t\ge0}$ coincides with the Stein-Stein model, as introduced in \cite{SS:91}. \item Suppose that $(X_t)_{t\geq0}$ is a $1$-dimensional geometric Brownian motion without drift and let the order of the signature be $n=1$, with $\ell_{\emptyset}=\ell_{(0)}=0$ and $\ell_{(1)}\neq0$.
 Then the process $S=(S_{t})_{t\ge0}$ coincides with the SABR model, as introduced in initially in \cite{HKLW:02} with $\beta=1$. \item Suppose that $(X_t)_{t\geq0}$ is a $1$-dimensional OU process and let the order of the signature be $n=5$, with $\ell_{\emptyset},\ell_{(1)},\ell_{(1,1,1)},\ell_{(1,1,1,1,1)}$ non-zero and $\ell_{I}=0$ otherwise.
 Then the process $S=(S_{t})_{t\ge0}$ coincides with the model considered in \cite{AJIL:22, AJIL:22b} with an exponential kernel (a part from the deterministic input curve considered there additionally).
-If we allow for $(X_t)_{t\geq0}$ not to be a semimartingale and we do not consider the time augmentation, we can also include fractional kernels and therefore the whole class of Gaussian polynomial volatility models introduced in \cite{AJIL:22} within our framework. \end{itemize} \end{remark}
+Going beyond the assumption of $\hat{X}$ being a polynomial diffusion we may allow for $(X_t)_{t\geq0}$ to be a one-dimensional fractional Brownian motion, thus leaving the semimartingale setting.
+And if we do not consider the time augmentation, we can also include fractional kernels and therefore the whole class of Gaussian polynomial volatility models introduced in \cite{AJIL:22} within our framework. \end{itemize} \end{remark}